Skip to content

 Advanced, custom functionality, or e-commerce: roughly $15,000 to $40,000 and up.
 Booking systems, integrations, large catalogues, or anything bespoke.

 These are typical Ontario ranges in 2026, not a quote.
-The same brochure site can sit at very different prices depending on who builds it and how.

 Most of the price gap comes down to who is doing the work and how it is built, not how many pages you have.